Hariniha/alith-notify/README.md

 # Alith Notify

-> AI-powered log monitoring tool that watches your log files and provides intelligent error analysis directly in your console.
+> Capture terminal errors, summarize with AI, and automatically send to GitHub Copilot for fixing.

 ## What It Does

-**Alith Notify** continuously monitors your log files and uses AI (via Alith Agent SDK with GPT-4) to:
+**Alith Notify** captures errors from your terminal and uses AI to help you fix them:

-- 🔍 Detect new errors automatically
+1. 🔍 **Captures** all terminal errors automatically (stderr, console.error, exceptions)
-- 🤖 Analyze them with artificial intelligence
-- 📊 Display beautiful summaries in your console
-- 💡 Suggest root causes and solutions
+2. 📝 **Logs** them to a file for review
+3. 🤖 **Summarizes** using AI (Alith Agent SDK with GPT-4)
+4. 🚀 **Auto-sends** to GitHub Copilot Chat (no copy/paste!)
+5. 🔧 **Copilot fixes** the issues with AI-powered suggestions

-No webhooks, no external services - just smart error analysis in your terminal.
+No manual work - just automatic error capture and AI-powered fixes!

 ---